Search in File contents (pdf, word, excel etc..)

 After choosing all the desired options, it is time to Save the configuration on the bottom of the page, and then generating the index.

-On the search instance options, go to the General Options -> Attachments panel.
+On the search instance options, go to the Search Sources -> Media Files Search panel.
 After doing so, change the first two options:

 Save the options, and it is done.
 The search should return attachments based on their content now.